aecsocket/aeronet/README.md

 ## Messages

-TODO this is wrong

-The smallest unit of transmission that the API exposes is a [`Message`].
-This is a user-defined type which contains the data that your app wants to send out and receive.
-The client-to-server and server-to-client message types may be different.
+The smallest unit of transmission that the API exposes is a message.
+A message is represented as a [`Bytes`] - a container for a byte sequence which allows zero-copy networking code.
+It is up to the user to give meaning to these bytes.

 ## Lanes

-[Lanes](lane) define the manner in which a message is delivered to the other side, such as unreliable, reliable ordered, etc.
-These are similar to *streams* or *channels* in some protocols, but lanes are abstractions over the manner of delivery, rather than the individual stream or channel.
+[Lanes](lane) define the manner in which a message is delivered to the other side, such as unreliable, reliable ordered, etc. These are similar to *streams* or *channels* in some protocols, but lanes are abstractions over the manner of delivery, rather than the individual stream or channel.
 The types of lanes that are supported, and therefore what guarantees are given, are listed in [`LaneKind`].

 Note that if a transport does not support lanes, then it inherently guarantees the strongest guarantees provided by lanes - that is, communication is always reliable-ordered.

+Typically, a transport implementation will require you to pass a configuration on creation, which defines which lanes are available to the transport, and what their properties are (i.e. is it reliable, ordered, etc).

 ## Bevy plugin

 *Feature flag: `bevy`*

-This crate provides plugins for automatically processing a client and server transport via [`ClientTransportPlugin`] and [`ServerTransportPlugin`] respectively.
-These will automatically update the transports and send out events when e.g. a client connects, or a message is received.
+This crate provides some useful items and types for working with transports, which can be added to your app as a resource.
+However, note that no plugins are provided - instead, it is your responsibility to drive the transport event loop manually.

 ## Conditioning